 Shingles pain can be debilitating for seniors.
 I experienced the effects of shingles several years ago, and it’s something I’d rather not repeat.
 I hope that sharing my personal experience will encourage you to get vaccinated or, if not, to recognize the symptoms of shingles early enough to benefit from … Read More

-Because kidney pain location is frequently focused in the upper back, it’s easy to mistake kidney pain for pinched nerve that can trigger spinal stenosis symptoms.
-Kidney pain also tends to feel different—deeper, with kidney pain location under the ribs rather than centered on the spinal column (although kidneys pain
+Because kidney pain location is frequently focused in the upper back, it’s easy to mistake kidney pain for upper back pain.
+But kidney pain isn’t related to muscular issues, or to other causes of back pain, such as the pinched nerve that can trigger spinal stenosis … Read More

 Spinal stenosis develops when the space around the spinal cord narrows, putting pressure on the spinal cord.
 If conservative approaches don’t relieve spinal stenosis symptoms, many sufferers undergo surgery to relieve the condition.